-2 Vision-based Tracking 2.1 Introduction
+2. VISION-BASED TRACKING

+2.1.
+Introduction

-In general, AR is a system that combines real and virtual, is interactive in real time, and is registered in 3D [1].
-Vision-based tracking uses image processing and computer vision techniques to aid registration.
-Two basic technologies are available for accomplishing the combining of real and virtual.
-One is using a head-mounted display (HMD) equipment with a wearable computer, another is overlaying computer-generated graphic images on the camera captured video using the monitor.
+In general, AR is a system that combines real and virtual images using some form of real-time tracking devices [1].
+Vision based tracking systems uses image processing and computer vision techniques to perform this 3D registration.
+Two basic technologies are available for accomplishing the fusion of real and virtual.
+One is based on head-mounted display (HMD) equipment with a wearable computer; the other is based on of overlaying computergenerated graphic images on captured video.

 The advantage of using a HMD is its mobility.
-When a user wearing a HMD and a wearable computer is moving around in the real world, the pose of the user's head is tracked in real time by the camera of the HMD.
-The object recognition and the graphic image rendering is accomplished by the wearable computer.
+When a user wearing a HMD and a wearable computer is moving around, the pose of the user's head is tracked in real time by the camera of the HMD.
+The object recognition and the graphic image rendering are performed by the wearable computer.
 That technology is most useful in outdoor applications where a computer graphic workstation is non-reachable.

-For AR applications, the reasonable image generation rate is 10 at least frames per second.
+For AR applications, the image generation rate must be at least 10 frames per second.
 According to research by Durlach [12], delays greater than 60ms between head motion and virtual feedback impair the adaptation and the illusion of presence.
-The processing speed and graphic capability of the existing wearable computer products on the market are very limited.
+The processing speed and graphic capability of the existing wearable computer products on the market are very limited which make it almost impossible to reach the real-time constraint of 10Hz.

-Accurate dynamic registration is a key issue for an AR system.
-Magnetic and ultrasonic trackers used in VR are constrained by their inaccuracy and limited volume.
-Therefore, they do not provide accurate and portable registration in AR.
-Visionbased AR systems are those using images captured by the video camera to track the camera's position and orientation relative to the objects in the real world.
-3D information is recovered from 2D images based on detecting and tracking certain features in images.
-Since a vision-based AR system has a digitized image of the real environments, it may be possible to detect features in the environment and use those to realize registration.
-Camera tracking has been extensively investigated in the field of computer vision that has the potential of providing the accurate registration data needed by AR systems.
-In computer vision, there are several ways to identify objects in scenes.
+Accurate dynamic registration is key to an AR system.
+Magnetic and ultrasonic trackers used in VR are constrained by their inaccuracy and their limited volume.
+Vision-based AR systems use images captured by the video camera to track the camera's position and orientation relative to fixed objects in the real world.
+Three-dimensional positioning information is recovered from 2D images based on detecting and tracking certain features in the images.
+Camera tracking has been extensively investigated in the field of computer vision and has the potential of providing the accurate registration information necessary for AR systems.
+In computer vision, there are several ways to identify objects in scenes:

-- (1) Edge detection, which is applicable to non-real-time applications due to the complexity of the algorithms, - (2) Reconstruction of the 3D coordinates of a number of points in a scene, given several images obtained by cameras of known relative positions and orientations, which is applicable to non-mobile applications, - (3) Reconstruction of 3D coordinates of objects by detecting fiducial points or landmarks in the image obtained by one camera from a single view, which is applicable for AR systems due to its simplicity and low cost.
+- Edge based methods, which are applicable to non-real-time applications due to the complexity of the algorithms; - Reconstruction of the 3D coordinates of a number of points in a scene, given several images obtained by cameras of known relative positions and orientations.
+These systems are applicable for non-mobile applications; - Reconstruction of 3D coordinates of objects by detecting fiducial points or landmarks in the image obtained by one camera from a single view.
+This class of algorithms are the most practical for AR systems due to their simplicity and low cost.